joangrigorov/uva-re-2016/Week-2/Teodor/assignment.md

 ## Explain from the theory how memory works why some of the techniques yield more reliable memories than others.

-From purely biological point of view, recording a memory requires adjusting the connections between neurons.
+From purely biological point of view, as discussed in Smithsonian magazine ["How Our Brains Make Memories"], recording a memory requires adjusting the connections between neurons.
 Each created memory modifies some tiny subset of the neurons in the brain, changing the way they exchange information.

 ## Sources:
 1. Zenger, Jack.
 Folkman, Joseph. *What Great Listeners Actually Do.* Harvard business review, 2016.